nuegatte/sun_type_c/README.md

 This project does not cover how QMK entirely works, but it will include the steps to get the firmware flashed into the Pi Pico.

 ## Tools and Materials
+This section discusses tools and materials used and the reasoning behind it.

 ### Tools Involved
 - Soldering tools